 Are you thinking of visiting Montreal this winter?
 Here are some things to do in Montreal in winter.
 I have visited Montreal many times but always end up missing so many great attractions.
 I collaborated with other travel writers for their top things to do in Montreal in winter.
 Montreal is a magical city in the snow.
-With skating, outdoor raves, light festivals and more, try any of these fun in Montreal in winter.
+With skating, outdoor raves, light festivals, and more try any of these fun in Montreal in winter.

 Montréal is the largest city in Canada’s Québec province.
 It’s set on an island in the Saint Lawrence River and named after Mt.
 Royal, the triple-peaked hill at its heart.
-Its boroughs, many of which were once independent cities, include neighbourhoods ranging from cobblestoned, French colonial Vieux-Montréal – with the Gothic Revival Notre-Dame Basilica at its centre – to bohemian Plateau.
+Its boroughs, many of which were once independent cities, include neighborhoods ranging from cobblestoned, French colonial Vieux-Montréal – with the Gothic Revival Notre-Dame Basilica at its centre – to bohemian Plateau.

 How to Enjoy Montreal in Winter

 The MONTRÉAL EN LUMIÈRE event has been giving Montrealers an excuse to embrace winter and get outside and enjoy this festival.
 This festival is supposed to bring a little warmth, light, and some festive life to the dead of winter, MONTRÉAL EN LUMIÈRE has evolved to become one of the largest winter arts and culture festivals in the world.

 The MONTRÉAL EN LUMIÈRE usually runs end of February to early March and draws close to 1,3000,000 visitors.
 The festival features live music, theatre, dance, circus arts, and more.